Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: Introduction

 We apply the general framework of joint source-channel coding to independent and identically distributed (i.i.d.) continuous alphabet uniform sources and focus solely on analog error-correcting codes (thus neglecting the analog source coding component).
-Here, analog error correction refers to a type of Shannon-Kotelnikov (SK) joint source channel code \cite{Shannon1949,Kotelnikov1959} applied to continuous alphabet sources, where the channel bandwidth (BW) exceeds the source signal BW.
+Here, analog error correction refers to a type of Shannon-Kotel\'{n}ikov (SK) joint source-channel code \cite{Shannon1949,Kotelnikov1959} applied to continuous alphabet sources, where the channel bandwidth (BW) exceeds the source signal BW.
 We consider integer-valued BW expansion maps whereby a given memoryless uniform source symbol is mapped onto an $n$-dimensional vector of continuous values for transmission (or storage) over an i.i.d.
 Gaussian channel.

-Bandwidth expansion SK maps have been studied in detail \cite{Hekland_thesis2007,Hekland2009,Akyol2010,Saleh2011,Campello2012,Campello2013}, wherein the curves were largely variations of a 2-D Archimedes spiral.
+The BW expansion SK maps have been studied in detail \cite{Hekland_thesis2007,Hekland2009,Akyol2010,Saleh2011,Campello2012,Campello2013}, wherein the curves were generally variations of a 2-D Archimedes spiral.
 Other approaches include chaotic dynamics \cite{ChenWornell1998}, orthogonal polynomials \cite{VaishampayanCosta2003}, and \emph{geodesics} on flat tori \cite{Kravtsov2007,Wernersson2009,Xie2010}.
-Here, recall that geodesic is a curve that represents the shortest arc between two points on a \emph{Riemannian manifold} --- a real differentiable manifold in which the tangent space at each point is a finite dimensional Hilbert space and, hence, provided with an inner product.
+Here, recall that geodesic is a curve that represents the shortest arc between two points on a \emph{Riemannian manifold} --- a real differentiable manifold in which the tangent space at each point is a finite-dimensional Hilbert space and, hence, provided with an inner product.
 However, a general SK map theory for high-dimension expansions remains relatively unexamined.
 In \cite{Saleh2011}, a $1$:$3$ BW expansion approach combined a scalar quantizer with a 2-D Archimedes spiral.
-But the gap to the Shannon’s optimal performance theoretically achievable (OPTA) \cite{Shannon1949} was significantly large.
+But the gap to the optimal performance theoretically achievable (OPTA) \cite{Berger1967} was significantly large.
+Analog channel coding has been successfully employed for low signal-to-noise ratio \textrm{SNR} (especially near $0$ dB) using Gaussian sources, $1$:$2$ BW expansion with non-linear curves, and MMSE decoding \cite{Hu2011}.
+Low-delay joint source-channel coding with autoencoders has been shown to operate well for low \textrm{SNR} using Gaussian sources \cite{Xuan2023}.